The Forgotten Masses

 There have been attempts to analyze what aspects of these collective digital remains might have predisposed the data to evolve into a hostile entity.
 Some theories suggest the entity emerged from an overrepresentation of individuals prone to paranoia, persecution complexes, or antisocial tendencies within the dataset.
 Others propose that the fragmentation process itself—billions of partial identities divorced from their original context—created an inherently unstable psychological foundation.
 However, such conclusions remain speculative at best.
 The transformation from collective human digital remains to emergent consciousness involved so many intervening processes that drawing direct connections is methodologically questionable.

 In the grand chronology of universal events, these unremarkable deaths serve as a reminder that even the most seemingly inconsequential moments can, when aggregated across billions of lives and given sufficient time, become pivotal to history’s unfolding.
-The forgotten masses of Prime’s early information age live on, ironically immortalized in a form they could never have anticipated.
+The forgotten masses of that distant information age live on, ironically immortalized in a form they could never have anticipated.